armanfm/zk_rollup/README.md

 Pipeline runs fully in Rust/Halo2 without external SNARK libraries

-This is extremely rare, making it ideal for hackathons, forums, and demonstrating the power of Halo2 in zk-rollup applications.
+This is extremely rare, making it ideal for hackathons, forums, and demonstrating the power of Halo2.